lsst-dm/dmtn-224/index.rst

 :dmtn:`253`
     High-level design for how to authenticate users for :abbr:`IDACs (International Data Acces Centers)` and provide information about their data access rights.
+    IDAC authentication creates the most requirements for Gafaelfawr OpenID Connect support, so this tech note also contains more discussion and design considerations for the OpenID Connect authentication flow.

 :sqr:`044`
     Requirements for the identity management system.